moesha463/Example-Landing-Site-Template/README.md

 ## ✨ Features

-- **User-Friendly Customization**: Tailor the template effortlessly to suit your needs.
-- **Responsive Design**: Looks great on all devices—desktops, tablets, and mobiles.
 - **Icon Integration**: Comes equipped with icons from [Font Awesome](https://fontawesome.com/) for a modern touch.

 ## 🚀 Usage